 The Central Husbandry Register (CHR) is the central database used for registration of holdings and animals.
-It is owned by the Ministry of Environment and Food and was established in 1992.
+It is owned by the Ministry of Food, Agriculture and Fisheries of Denmark and was established in 1992.

 The CHR contains information on all holdings with cattle, pigs, sheep and goats plus commercialised holdings with poultry, fur animals, deer, game birds and fish.

 For each holding the following information is registered in the CHR: